 After ending our cooperation with Microsoft Windows, we no longer offer the OS as part of our pre-installed options, so our customer has to obtain their own license and install the operating system on a VPS or dedicated server by themselves.
+The following instructions will help you with this – Installation of Windows Server with Virtio.

 If you installed Windows on virtual or dedicated servers, it can be managed in two basic ways: